How to save for a house deposit

 Just be careful not to start relying on credit for everyday purchases.

-Take on a second job
+Can I take on a second job?

 If your current income doesn't allow you to save as much as you'd like, consider taking on a second job.